NIH-CIPS/RE3/ReadMe.txt

 	-To start the UI, from the command line, go to the directory with the files, then type
 		perl startUI.pl
-	-This should pop open the Web UI, from which you will have to select the location of the configuration file, and the types of options that you would like to run the program in.
+	-This should open the Web UI, from which you will have to select the location. of the configuration file, and the types of options that you would like to run the program in.
-	-Hit Run RE3
+	-Press "Run RE3".
 	-After RE3 is done running, you should be redirected to the dose report.
 	-To stop the program, hit Quit on the main page of the options menu.
-	-This method is particularly helpful to create outlier dose reports for a variety of date ranges
+	-This method is particularly helpful to create outlier dose reports for a variety of date ranges.

 The final data will be split into two main files: